Slim StudioSlim Studio

 What you eat directly influences hormone production, blood sugar stability, and metabolic efficiency.
 Focus on whole foods, adequate protein, and balanced macronutrients.

-Key impacts: Insulin sensitivity, hormone synthesis, inflammation levels, gut health, and nutrient availability.
+Key impacts: Insulin sensitivity, hormone synthesis, inflammation levels, gut health, and nutrient availability for metabolic processes.

 Exercise